-WilderSkills is a youth outdoor education school, founded as a branch of California Survival School, that helps kids and teens reconnect with the earth through primitive wilderness survival skills.
+WilderSkills is a youth outdoor education program, founded as a branch of California Survival School, that helps kids and teens reconnect with the earth and become outdoor adventure capable through developing both modern and primitive wilderness skills.

-Founded in 2013 by Dan Baird and Laura Stein, Wilderskills programs cover a range of skills, from fire-by-friction and water collection, to ancient crafts and techniques for making tools and blending into the woods.
+Founded in 2013 by Dan Baird and Laura Stein, Wilderskills programs cover a range of skills, from fire-by-friction and traditional navigation, to ancient crafts and techniques for making tools and blending into the woods.
 Our programs are divided into three aspects – Ancient Skills, Wild Adventure, Deep Connection.

 Dan began sharing his love for the outdoors and primitive living technologies professionally in 2004 as a back-country wilderness survival guide and primitive skills instructor with Anasazi Foundation, leading multi-week primitive living expeditions for teens and adults through the high desert and mountains of northern Arizona.